Dementia. A Reflection

 Russell, NZ: 10th March 2026

-She developed a tendency to become disorientated.
-There were occasional problems with her speech – moments of silence as she searched for a word.
-She had a tendency to misunderstand situations and make poor decisions.
-She began to lose concentration and would set off to meet someone and then forget where she was going and why.
+She developed a tendency to become disorientated and confused.
+There were occasional problems with her speech – long moments of silence as she searched for a word.
+She misunderstood situations.
+She began to lose concentration.
+More than once she set off to meet someone and then forgot where she was going and why.
+On one occasion, whilst driving from Hertfordshire to Suffolk, she ended up on the M6 near Coventry, seriously off course and lost.
 Yet when challenged, by me and by her doctor, she could appear to be completely rational and in control.

-Then she had a series of minor traffic accidents.
+Then, there were a couple of minor accidents.
 One afternoon, whilst visiting friends, she caused considerable damage to someone else’s car (and her own) and simply walked away, apparently unaware of any responsibility for what she had done.
-This was a serious development.
-It was time to have the conversation.
+As a family, we recognised that my Mother’s ability to see and manage the risks of her own actions was diminished. to the point that intervention was necessary.
+It was time to have the conversation about the car.

-In the wrong hands, a car is a potentially lethal weapon.
-I had to tell my mother to stop driving.
-I had to take away the keys, and take away the car.
-My Mum was angry.
-She was very upset.
-She was resistant.
-She couldn’t see the problem.
-Her ability to see and manage the risks of her own actions was diminished to the point that intervention was necessary.
+We all know that, in the wrong hands, a car is a potentially lethal weapon.
+It fell to me to tell my mother that we, her family, felt that it was time to stop driving.
+She was angry.
+Very angry.
+Of course we all understood that this was a big step but it was harder because she couldn’t see the problem.
+Ultimately, I had to take away the keys.
+I had to take away the car.
 I did it for her own safety, and for the sake of innocent people who might be injured or worse because of her diminished judgment.
 To let her continue having control of a lethal weapon would have been unkind to her and put lives at risk.

 Risk of Inaction

 Dementia is an awful disease.
 Most people who are on the path will deny their diagnosis and be resistant to controls being placed on their behaviour.
 Unchecked, their behaviour can be extremely problematic and even harmful to themselves and to others.
-Turning a blind eye to someone suffering from this dreadful disease is unhelpful and dangerous.
-Inaction carries serious risks.
-Sometimes, for the good of the individual, and for others around them, especially the vulnerable, others have to step in.
-Uncomfortable decisions need to be made.

 Wake up America.
 Before someone innocent gets hurt.